 Compare the results

-What can we conclude about our trained models ?
+What can we conclude from our trained models?

 - the mAP (mean Average Precision)